-One of the best parts about the New Blood Awards is that brands are genuinely looking for work they might be able to turn into a reality (and pay you for or employ you to do so in the process!).
-Some briefs are looking for big scale thinking, others want something more nuanced.
+One of the best parts about the New Blood Awards is that many brands are genuinely looking for work they might be able to turn into a reality (and to pay you for it, or hire you to work it up, in the process).\ Some briefs are looking for big scale thinking, others want something more nuanced.
 Whatever your brief, make sure you consider reality in your ideas.
 You can do something new and innovative without breaking the bank or asking a brand to invent new technology.
 Be adventurous with your ideas, but always keep at least a toe on the ground...

-Unlike some other competitions, you retain your IP when you enter the New Blood Awards.
-If you're entering similar competitions, be sure to check this before submitting!
+\Unlike some creative competitions, you retain your IP when you enter the New Blood Awards.
+If you're entering similar contests, be sure to check this before you submit your work.